jpegleg/kiaproxy/README.md

 Unlike many load balancers, the kiaproxy "health check" is done per request.
 There is no UP/DOWN shared state or control loop of health checks, each request is connected to the first available server and health checks are done per client request.

-In this example, we see the first server being offline on the third client request with trandaction id 41b14e15-b659-490a-ab31-a6dd58bda9d8.
+In this example, we see the first server being offline on the third client request with transaction id 41b14e15-b659-490a-ab31-a6dd58bda9d8.

 ```
 2025-12-21T00:52:17.223Z - INIT - INFO: kiaproxy v0.1.2 TCP load balancer listening on TcpListener { addr: 0.0.0.0:443, fd: 10 } with backends["192.168.1.33:443", "192.168.1.34:443", "192.168.1.55:443"]